The Best Foods for Digestion: This Short List Will Surprise You

 This is especially true when you experience digestive issues like diarrhea, constipation, bloating, acid reflux, and so on.

-The truth is: If your gut is having a hard time, it reaches far beyond a stomach ache, your entire body and brain suffers, too.
+The truth is: If your gut is having a hard time, it reaches far beyond a stomach ache, your entire body and brain suffer, too.

 If you have: